AustrianTradingMachine/xwrpr/README.md

 ## **Commands**

-All available streaming commands are listed below.
+All available streaming commands are listed below with their Input arguments and format.
 Unlike the official API streaming commands like get*Command*, the streaming commands in XTBpy are called stream*Command*.
 This was necessary due to double naming of certain commands by the official API.